PawanKolhe/basic-calculator/README.md

 ![Basic Calculator](https://i.imgur.com/enb1at8.png)

+## FEATURES
+- Background image changes everytime webpage is loaded.
+- Tried to mimic the working of Windows 10 calculator.

 ## TO DO
 - Add ability to use the computer keyboard to give instructions
 - Add more operators